 • Total 45150

 The outcome is that CC earners would once again enjoy an increase in their income as the AWE was raised due to the increased population and the increase in economic activity.

 Q. What happens if the population halves in size?
 A. In this situation, the AWE may or may not go below the minimum AWE set in Year 0 (Column A).
 If it does go below the minimum, then it is recommended that the minimum continues to apply until income levels once again rise above the amount set in year 0.

-Based on the simulation, introducing the CBE into the Australian, UK, US, Swiss or German economies would result in an overall GDP increase of under 1% however, the level of inequality would be reduced from an average of 0.33 down to an average of 0.08.
+Based on the simulation, introducing the CBE into the Australian, UK, US, Swiss or German economies would result in an overall GDP increase of 34% and the level of inequality would be reduced from an average of 0.33 down to an average of 0.088.
 Further research will be conducted which includes a pilot to test the robustness of the results achieved in the simulation.